 11. FIRST AID/MEDICAL TREATMENT: In an effort to minimize pain and suffering and further injuries, officers shall as soon as possible render first aid to individuals injured as a result of any and all use of force.
 Appropriate emergency medical transportation and treatment shall be obtained as appropriate and necessary.

-12. DUTY TO REPORT USE OF WEAPONS OR THE APPLICATION OF PHYSICAL FORCE: A Special Report shall be submitted by an officer forthwith, subject to any constitutional rights the officer may have, to the Chief of Police and his/her immediate supervisor whenever:
+12. DUTY TO REPORT USE OF WEAPONS OR THE APPLICATION OF PHYSICAL FORCE: A report shall be submitted by an officer forthwith, subject to any constitutional rights the officer may have, to the Chief of Police and their immediate supervisor whenever:

-A. An officer has used any lethal or non-lethal weapon or less lethal force as defined by the Department (see Section 5 of this policy).
+A. An officer has used any lethal or non-lethal weapon or other force in excess of what is necessary for compliant handcuffing.

 B. An officer has taken action that results in or is alleged to have resulted in an injury or death to another person.

-C. An officer has drawn and brandished a firearm when dealing with a member of the public.
+C. An officer has drawn and brandished a firearm or other weapon when dealing with a member of the public.

 An officer discharges a firearm, for other than training or proper use at an authorized pistol range.